last1here/ashleyburg.es/src/posts/2020-05-site-updates.md

 In conclusion 11ty is an easy to use and customisable static site generator.
 The overall setup of the site was pretty quick, you can see the end result on the page you're currently on or visit the [home page](/).
-Netlify simplifys the deployment process which will remove that excuse for me not posting things, I'm sure I'll find another.
-The finished site fulfills all the goels I set at the beginning, I have future plans for a handful of nice to haves features.
+Netlify simplifys the deployment process which will remove that excuse for me to not post things, I'm sure I'll find another.
+The finished site fulfills all the goels I set at the beginning although I have future plans for a handful of nice to haves features.
 At some point I will get around to adding them.
 Leaving them here to hold myself accountable;

 - Previous post navigation.